Draft – Review – Revise – Customize – Litigate

 Business Contracts are the Keystone

-The bottom line is that written contracts are literally the most important part of any business transaction – they are the keystone of every business-to-business or business-to-customer relationship.
-Template, Boiler-plate or non-lawyer drafted contracts generally fail to address all the necessary elements of the agreement, are not updated to account for recent changes in the law or court decisions, and are not customized to fit the needs of your business and the specific transaction.
+The bottom line is that written agreements are literally the most important part of any business transaction – they are the keystone of every business-to-business or business-to-customer relationship.
+Template, Boiler-plate or non-lawyer drafted agreements generally fail to address all the necessary elements of the agreement, are not updated to account for recent changes in the law or court decisions, and are not customized to fit the needs of your business and the specific transaction.

 Deficiencies in any one of these areas can be devastating to the contractual arrangement, as well as the businesses involved.
 When contract disputes arise – and no matter how accommodating the parties are at the time of contract, they often do – a poorly drafted contract can cost one or both parties substantial sums of money in attorneys’ fees, court & litigation costs, a settlement payment or an unfavorable court judgment.